agerecnik/RIS/README.md

 Insert default user:
 - INSERT INTO users(name, role, username, hash) VALUES('admin', 'admin', 'admin', '$2b$10$z0TYT5R4sHL.ldFqpjJ5a.Y6DKx14E66O6jZVXrqjkYxmCUVgpc/a');

-After completing the steps above **cd into ris_backend** and run command **npm install**.
-Then run command **npm start** to start the backend.
+After completing the steps above **cd into ris_backend folder** and run the command **npm install**.
+Then run the command **npm start** to start the backend.
 Do the same for the frontend (cd ris_frontend, npm install, npm start).
-When starting up frontend you will be asked if it is okay to run it on another port (because 3000 is used by the backend).
+When starting up the frontend you will be asked if it is okay to run it on another port (because 3000 is used by the backend).

 Username: admin, password: admin123